infernojs/inferno/README.md

 [![npm downloads](https://img.shields.io/npm/dm/inferno-dom.svg?style=flat-square)](https://www.npmjs.org/package/inferno-dom)
 [![Slack Status](https://inferno-slack.herokuapp.com/badge.svg)](https://inferno-slack.herokuapp.com/)

-Inferno is an isomorphic library for building high-performance user interfaces, which is crucial when targeting mobile devices.
-Unlike typical virtual DOM libraries like React, Mithril, Virtual-dom, Snabbdom and Om, Inferno uses techniques to separate static and dynamic content.
-This allows Inferno to only "diff" renders that have dynamic values.
+Inferno is an insanely fast, `6kb` React-like library for building high-performance user interfaces on both the client and server.

-In addition to this, we've carefully optimized the code to ensure there is as little overhead as possible.
-We believe that Inferno is currently one of the fastest virtual DOM implementation out there - as shown by some of our [benchmarks](#benchmarks).
-Inferno is all about performance, whilst keeping a robust API that replicates the best features from libraries such as React.
+Inferno aims to provide all the great benefits that React does, plus other great features for people already familiar with the React ecosystem, such as: lifecycle events on functional components, server side render streams, better real-world performance, lower memory consumption, faster parse/initiral load times and compatability with existing React projects via [`inferno-compat`](todo).

-In principle, Inferno is compatible with the standard React API, allowing painless transition from React to Inferno.
-Furthermore, Inferno has a Babel plugin allowing JSX syntax to transpile to optimised Inferno virtual DOM.
+For those not familiar with React...
+TODO

-## Key Features
+## Summary

 - One of the fastest front-end frameworks for rendering UI in the DOM
-- Components have a similar API to React ES2015 components with `inferno-component`
+- React-like API, concepts and component lifecycle events
-- Stateless components are fully supported and have more usability thanks to Inferno's [stateless component hooks](#stateless-component-hooks)
+- Lightweight filesize of only 6kb
-- Isomorphic/universal for easy server-side rendering with `inferno-server`
+- Isomorphic rendering on both client and server with `inferno-server`

 ## Benchmarks